Articles: Homeschool Stories and Discussion

 Becoming a Part of Society

 A child born anywhere in the world will be born into a society that is defined by their culture and nationality.
-Just as different species in an ecosystem are dependent on each other, each individual person relies upon their fellow human beings.
-That is why it is necessary for a child to be socialized into their own society, and learn how to form relationships with the people around them
+Just as different species in an ecosystem are dependent upon each other, each individual person relies upon their fellow human beings.
+That is why it is necessary for a child to be socialized into their own society and learn how to form relationships with the people around them.

 The Role of the Family